KelseySt/swe/README.md

 The live deployment can be found [here](https://swe-rosy.vercel.app/)

-If you would like to run the entire project locally follow these commands:
+If you would like to run the entire project locally:
+1. clone the repository
+2. add the api keys found near the end of the Project Plan to a .env or .env.local file
+2. follow these commands in your terminal in the project directory:

 ```
 npm install